 Kentucky bluegrass is known to be a tenacious invader in native plantings, so it is not so surprising that it increased in the pasture.
 There was more bluegrass in the ungrazed paddock than the grazed paddocks, indicating that there was some level of control due to grazing.
 The smooth brome grass and quack grass found in the pasture did disappear.

 This project gives us a good look at how timing of grazing can help us get the kinds of pastures we want.
 If you have weedy pastures, early grazing can be tool for reducing weeds, while getting some good spring forage into your livestock.
 Just hit the weeds early and move your livestock off before your preferred forages are breaking dormancy.

 You might also look at how your forages respond to the kind of hoof action the Hodgsons achieved.
 Are you working with something that will push out tillers and new plants when they experience this kind of disturbance?
-If you’re not sure, contact someone in your area who might help: your local Natural Resources Conservation Service office staff, Extension agent, or someone from your local Resource Conservation District office can tell you more about your plants and how they respond to early grazing.
+If you’re not sure, contact someone in your area who might help: your local Natural Resources Conservation Service office staff (click to find the closest office), Extension agent, or someone from your local Resource Conservation District office can tell you more about your plants and how they respond to early grazing.

 What do you think?
 Do you have similar experience or some advice to share?